Item |

 Nonresidents may apply and build bonus points for all available species.

-Residents may only apply for one limited entry species: elk, antelope or deer.
-They may also apply for one once-in-a-lifetime species: moose, bighorn sheep, mountain goat or bison.
+Residents may only apply for one limited entry species: elk, antelope, or deer.
+They may also apply for one of the once-in-a-lifetime species: moose, bighorn sheep, mountain goat, or bison.
 They can also apply for general season deer or the dedicated hunter program if they are not already enrolled.

 Applicants can surrender a permit that they drew.
 If you surrender the permit 30 days prior to opening day you will have your accrued bonus point(s) back, but you will not receive a point for the current year.
 Your permit fee will also be refunded if it is turned in 30 days prior to the hunt start date.